sutta » mn » Majjhima Nikāya 137

 Tattha katamāni cha gehasitāni domanassāni?

-And in this context what are the six kinds of lay sadness?
+And in this context what are the six kinds of domestic sadness?

 Cakkhuviññeyyānaṁ rūpānaṁ …

-There are sights known by the eye that are likable, desirable, agreeable, pleasing, connected with the world’s material delights.
+There are sights known by the eye, which are likable, desirable, agreeable, pleasing, connected with the world’s material delights.
 Sadness arises when you regard it as a loss to lose such sights, or when you recollect sights you formerly lost that have passed, ceased, and perished.

 pe…